Skip to content

 “Review this 80-line Python script” auto-opens.
 “Explain what a Python decorator does” doesn’t.
 The pattern is the model trying to predict whether the output is something you’ll edit again or something you’ll read once and move on from.

 Force Canvas manually when you know the model will guess wrong.
-The two cases we hit most: a short prompt that produces a long output (asking for a list of 20 ideas auto-stays in chat even though you’ll probably edit the list), and an iterative refinement (you asked for a one-line tagline but you know you’ll ask for five more variants in a row).
+Two common cases: a short prompt that produces a long output (asking for a list of 20 ideas may stay in chat even though you’ll probably edit the list), and an iterative refinement (you asked for a one-line tagline but you know you’ll ask for five more variants in a row).

 The reverse also happens.